What Brightening Ingredients Are Safe for Skin of Color? [Complete Guide]

 Skin lightening products from unverified sellers may contain mercury, hydroquinone above safe levels, or steroids.

-Buy only from established brands with transparent ingredient lists.
+Buy only from established brands with clear ingredient lists.
+Learn the warning signs of unsafe products.

 Frequently Asked Questions